taylorjg/Pouring/README.md

 This is a very nice Scala solution to the water pouring problem.
 I like the fact that it is a pure functional solution.
 I wondered what it would look like in C# so I created this repo.
 The second version, Pouring2, uses immutable collections to emphasise the immutability of the solution.

 The [Scala version of the code](https://github.com/taylorjg/Pouring/blob/master/Pouring.scala) is much shorter than the C# version!
+This code was presented during one of the video lectures in the last week of the Coursera "Functional Programming Principles in Scala" course.
+I just typed it in and then translated it to C#.

 ## Screenshots